-DOCKET NO. 980001-EI ORDER NO. PSC-98-1663-CFO-EI ISSUED: December 10, 1998
+DOCKET NO. 980001-EI ORDER NO. PSC-98-1045-CFO-EI ISSUED: August 3, 1998

-ORDER GRANTING CONFIDENTIAL CLASSIFICATION TO TAMPA ELECTRIC COMPANY'S 423 FORMS FOR JUNE, 1998 (DOCUMENT NO. 08511-98)
+ORDER GRANTING CONFIDENTIAL CLASSIFICATION TO TAMPA ELECTRIC COMPANY'S 423 FORMS FOR FEBRUARY, 1998 (DOCUMENT No. 04293-98)

-Pursuant to Rule 25-22.006, Florida Administrative Code, and Section 366.093, Florida Statutes, Tampa Electric Company (TECO) filed a request for confidential classification of portions of its 423 forms for June, 1998.
-TECO asserts that the information for which confidential classification is sought "is intended to be and is treated by the person or company as private in that the disclosure of the information would cause harm to the ratepayers or the person's or company's business operations, and has not been disclosed . . " Section 366.093(3), Florida Statutes.
+Pursuant to Rule 25-22.006, Florida Administrative Code, and Section 366.093, Florida Statutes, Tampa Electric Company (TECO) filed a request for confidential classification of portions of its 423 forms for February, 1998.
+TECO asserts that the information for which confidential classification is sought "is intended to be and is treated by the person or company as private in that the disclosure of the information would cause harm to the ratepayers or the person's or company's business operations, and has not been disclosed . . . " Section 366.093(3), Florida Statutes.

-TECO requests that the information for which confidential classification is sought not be declassified for 24 months from the date of the issuance of this Order.
+TECO requests that the information for which confidential classification is sought not be declassified until April 15, 2000.
+TECO requests that its fuel oil and coal and coal transportation information not be declassified for a period of two years after the issuance of this Order.
 TECO contends that this time period is necessary to allow TECO's affiliated companies to negotiate future contracts without competitors or customers having access to information "which would adversely affect the ability of these affiliates to negotiate future contracts."
 TECO claims that the period of time requested will ultimately protect TECO and its ratepayers.